Harmony Videos

 Summary

-This video is about how to install and use Harmony, a tool for harmonizing and comparing questionnaires and instruments.
+This video is about how to install and use Harmony, a tool for harmonising and comparing questionnaires and instruments.
 The video starts by explaining what Harmony is and how it can be used.
 Then, the video walks through the steps of installing Harmony, including installing Python, Anaconda, Tika, and Java.
 Once Harmony is installed, the video shows how to use it to match questionnaires.
 The video also shows how to download an instrument from a PDF and how to work with a multilingual model.

 Here are some of the key points from the video: